LIP-Computing/tutorials/docs/udocker/udocker-01.md

 * Accessing files is easy
   * just cd into `${UDOCKER_DIR}/.udocker/containers/CONTAINER-ID/ROOT`
-* The create operation can be slow depending on underlying filesystem (e.g. Lustre, GPFS)
+* The create can be slow depending on underlying filesystem (e.g. Lustre, GPFS)
-  * Alternative use the /tmp or other local partition
+  * Alternative use the /tmp or some partition local to the host

 ---